Where location data comes from

 Creditsafe

 We use additional postcodes provided by Creditsafe.
-Creditsafe use an external provider for trading addresses.Operating addresses
+Creditsafe use an external provider for trading addresses.Verified operating addresses

 Some postcodes, particularly those associated with virtual offices, serviced address providers, and professional formation agents, contain an unusually high number of registered companies.
 To prevent these from appearing as genuine operating locations, we apply a blacklisting rule.
 A postcode is a candidate for blacklisting if it is an operating address and meets one of the following criteria:- High density: The postcode falls within the top 0.5% by registered company frequency.